This page lists more technical details of the implementation of the site and exactly how it generates passwords.

 Uses a lookup into vowel and consonant sounds.
 Some very basic logic is used to alternate between vowels and consonants, but I could do much better cleaning up double letters and so on.

-This calls out to a 3rd party library to generate passwords.
+This calls out to my Readabable Passphrase library.
 Source code is available.
 After the phrase is constructed, it may be rejected if it does not meet the length requirements.
 After 100 attempts without meeting length requirements, a null passphrase will be returned.

 PINs are constructed as a lookup into the digits